kitzberger/songs/Blame Us.md

 	C G
 	and you're expecting me
 	D
-	to do the very same
+	to do the same thing

 	we're expecting each other
 	to walk right thru the door